 Your shopping cart is empty.

-In order to be as transparent as possible, I would highly recommend that you read through this page before you purchase.
+To be as transparent as possible, I would highly recommend that you read through this page before you make a purchase.
 It reveals important information regarding my general production procedures.

 How do you sign your prints?